The Dog in the Manger

 Not only does a systemic bias toward land speculation cause valuable land sites to be wasted — it also causes huge amounts of capital to be cast into forms that reduce overall productivity.
 This insight springs from the capital theory of Austrian Economics.
 Economists such as Fred Foldvary have combined Austrian ideas with those in Henry George's Progress and Poverty to form a synthetic theory of the boom/bust cycle that has proved very accurate.
 (We'll look at these ideas in detail in our next section.)

-All capital, being the material product of labor, is subject to deterioration.
-But, the useful life-spans of capital goods fall along a very wide spectrum.
-Fresh fish exemplifies the sort of capital that has the shortest life — just a single day in some cases.
+All capital goods, being the material product of labor, are subject to deterioration.
+But, their useful life-spans fall along a very wide spectrum.
+Fresh fish exemplifies the sort of capital that has the shortest life — usually just a single day.
 A large building or bridge has a useful life of many decades — with proper maintenance, such capital can essentially last forever.
-Thus, some capital turns over (in other words, is sold and replaced) quickly, while other capital, such as houses or office buildings, turns over much more slowly.
+Thus, some capital turns over quickly (in other words, is sold and replaced), while other capital, such as houses or office buildings, turns over much more slowly.
 Because labor is what does the turning-over of capital goods, the same value of capital in rapid-turnover form will demand more workers than it will in slow-turnover form.

 The most visible effect of land speculation is the epidemic of suburban sprawl.
 High rents and poor public services in urban centers lead to the syndrome of "urban blight, suburban flight".
 Public infrastructure decays in cities, while new tax revenues must be raised to provide it to ever-wider areas.
 The overall number of highways and vehicle-miles increase, along with all the concomitant pollution.
 Many people are concerned about the problem of climate change, and seek ways to reduce our overall consumption of fossil fuels — but there is little chance of doing so in an economy characterized by sprawl, and dependence on personal automobiles.
 Improved public transportation could greatly reduce overall pollution — but when cities are strapped for revenue, and taxpayers are fleeing to the suburbs, who is going to pay for it?